THE PARENTING GUIDE : CHAPTER 4

 THE INTROVERTED CHILD

-With their focus inside, introverts can come off as more reserved, which can be taken for shyness.
+Exploring a colorful inner world, with their focus inside, introverts can come off as more reserved, which can be taken for shyness.
 Introverts are curious, creative and solution oriented.
 They are also sociable people, but in general they prefer smaller groups and need time alone to create, play and recharge.

 A More Complex Personality